 "I believe God put me in this situation to help other people.
 And I believe he's going to get me out of it.
 I know it's going to happen soon."

-Those are the words Jenna Privette, a Burnsville girl who suffered a serious spinal injury during a high school hockey game on Jan.
+Those are the words Jenna Privette, a Burnsville girl on Jan.
 7, spoke to the Pioneer Press on Wednesday.

 In a pretty thorough interview, Jenna and her mom, Penny Rich-Privette, talked about life, the struggles the injury has caused, and her recovery.